 While online banking has been around for some time, the same can’t be said for online loans.
 However, today you can find a number of different borrowing options online, so it’s important to understand what these loans are and when you should consider applying for one.

 In the most general sense, an online loan is just a loan that you can apply for online.
-While banks will typically offer certain services online, online lenders are often considered to be an alternative to traditional bank services and products.
+Online lenders are often considered to be an alternative to traditional storefront lenders.

-In contrast to banks, these alternative online lenders may:
+In contrast to storefront lenders, these alternative online lenders may:

 With online loans, there may be some benefits to borrowers, like: